Experience a variety of golf courses in South Carolina's golfing hot spots

 Play championship courses in South Carolina

-Popular destinations in South Carolina
+Golf in South Carolina

 Courses and resorts for everyone

-Kiawah Island Golf Resort, with 5 courses onsite by five different legendary course designers, offers a different style of play on each, carefully crafted by the likes of Pete Dye and Jack Nicklaus.
-Even more, you have the choice to stay in a villa, with your own kitchen, living room and private bedroom, or opt for the 5-star Sanctuary Hotel.
+Kiawah Island Golf Resort, with 5 courses onsite by five different legendary designers, offers a different style of play on each, carefully crafted by the likes of Pete Dye and Jack Nicklaus.
+Even more, you have the choice to stay in a villa, with your own kitchen, living room, and private bedroom, or opt for the 5-star Sanctuary Hotel.

 Charleston presents possibly the greatest variety, from courses lined with majestic oaks and towering pines, similar to what you might find in Augusta, to courses that play along the marshes and wetlands.
 Experience oceanfront golf at Wild Dunes Resort, where the finishing three holes on the Links Course play along the Atlantic Ocean.
 You can also choose to stay here and enjoy all the amenities the resort has to offer, or elect to stay right in the heart of downtown at the Francis Marion Hotel.